-(15) Based upon the concept of differential molecular expansion, the observed deviation of the Hubble diagram from linearity at high redshifts has been explained.
-Differential molecular expansion model suggests that the expansion of remote structures initiated into the Universe before the expansion of the local structures.
+(22) Based upon the concept of differential molecular expansion, the observed deviation of the Hubble diagram from linearity at high redshifts has been explained.
+Differential molecular expansion model suggests that the expansion of remote structures initiated into the Universe before the expansion of the local structures initiated.
 The remote structures are therefore further away than expected with respect to the local structures.
-Such differential expansion is the actual reason for the deviation of the Hubble diagram from linearity at high redshifts.
-Structures that began expanding into the Universe at the same time exhibit a linear velocity-distance relation.
-If all the structures had their expansion initiated into the Universe at the same time, then the Hubble diagram would have been linear.
+Such differential expansion is the actual reason for the deviation of the Hubble diagram from linearity at high redshifts without any acceleration.
+Structures that began expanding into the Universe at the same time exhibit a linear velocitydistance relation.
+If all the structures had their expansion initiated into the Universe at the same time, or had the recessional velocities of remote structures been adequately high enough for their large distances, then the Hubble diagram would have been linear.